bitshares/bitshares.github.io-old/_technologies/en/decentralized-asset-exchange.md

 <!-- (TODO: Is this about correct?) //-->

 ## Trade Almost Anything
-Trade in Gold, Sliver, Gas, and Oil in addition to your national currency and cryptocurrencies.
+Trade in Gold, Silver, Gas, and Oil in addition to your national currency and cryptocurrencies.
 Few limits exists on what can be traded on the BitShares exchange, given enough interest.
 The BitShares exchange can support assets that can track stocks, bonds, indexes, or inflation.
 Companies can issue their own stock on the BitShares network and allow easy, low-cost trading with complete protection against naked shorting.
 What other cryptocurrency